 You can think of plough pose (yoga plow pose) as a hamstring stretching yoga poses as well as a forward bend for the hips and spine.

-You can also think of it as an inversion since the hips are above the head.
+You can also think of it as an inverted yoga pose since the hips are above the head.

 In plough pose (or "plow pose", also called Halasana in sanskrit) you lay on your back with your toes touching the floor behind your head.
 Your arms are clasped behind your body with your shoulder blades squeezed together to help lift your ribcage up off of the floor.